Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Institutional context

 Another feature of the cannabis market is that it operates under statewide autarky.
 That is, retailers can only buy from producer-processors located in Washington state, and producer-processors can only sell to retailers in the state.
-This 'seals off' the core of the supply chain from other U.S. states with legal recreational markets such as Oregon or California.\footnote{The supply chain is not 100 percent sealed off, since consumers from other states can travel to Washington to purchase cannabis at retail stores, and wholesalers can purchase certain inputs such as grow lights, soil, and fertilizers from businesses in other states.} As a result, the entire supply chain is subject to the same minimum wage hikes, and hence, the same labor cost shocks.
+This seals off the core of the supply chain from other U.S. states with legal recreational markets.\footnote{The supply chain is not 100 percent sealed off, since consumers from other states can travel to Washington to purchase cannabis at retail stores, and producer-processors can purchase certain inputs such as grow lights, soil, and fertilizers from businesses in other states.} As a result, producer-processors and retailers are subject to the same minimum wage hikes, and hence, the same set of labor cost shocks.

 Before moving on, it is worth noting several points.
-First, since the number of establishments with only a processor license (as opposed to a producer-processor license) is very small, I drop these from my analysis.
-In contrast, I keep establishments with only a producer license since these belong to the same industrial classification as producer-processors (see section \ref{section:3}).
-Second, I use the term 'producer-processor' and 'wholesaler' interchangeably throughout the paper to refer to upstream establishments.
-This reflects the dual role played by these establishments in the cannabis market: besides being producers, they also act as wholesalers when viewed from the perspective of retailers.
-Third, since wholesalers occupy the upstream portion of the supply chain, I assume that the minimum wage only induces a labor cost shock for wholesalers---that is, the minimum wage does not affect material input prices for these firms.
-In principle, this assumption may not hold entirely and wholesalers may be subject to minimum wage pass-through from their input suppliers.
-However, wholesale inputs like hydroponic systems, grow lights, and raw materials (e.g. soil or fertilizer) can be purchased from suppliers outside of Washington state, meaning minimum wage pass-through to wholesale input prices is likely small.
+First, since the number of establishments with only a processor license (as opposed to a joint producer-processor license) is very small, I drop these from my analysis.\footnote{I keep establishments with only a producer license since these belong to the same industrial classification as producer-processors (see section \ref{section:3}).} Second, I use the term 'producer', 'producer-processor' and 'wholesaler' interchangeably throughout the paper to refer to upstream establishments.
+This reflects the dual role played by these establishments in the cannabis market since, besides being producers, they also act as wholesalers when viewed from the perspective of retailers.
+Third, since producers occupy the upstream portion of the supply chain, I assume that the minimum wage only induces a labor cost shock for producers---that is, the minimum wage does not affect material input prices for these firms.
+In principle, this assumption may not hold entirely and producers may be subject to minimum wage pass-through from their input suppliers.
+However, producer inputs like hydroponic systems, grow lights, and raw materials (e.g. soil or fertilizer) can be purchased from suppliers outside of Washington state, meaning minimum wage pass-through to producers' input prices is likely small.
 Therefore, for wholesale prices I only estimate direct pass-through, whereas for retail prices I estimate both direct and indirect pass-through.